krasdav/investment-portfolio/README.md

-## Investment Portfolio app
+## Portfolio Tracker

-An application used to keep track of personal investments in stockCacheds and cryptoCached.
+An application used to keep track of personal investments in stocks and cryptocurrencies.

 ## Project Status
 Work in Progress